openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/ways_to_get_stateful_model.rst

 .. tab:: C++

-      .. doxygensnippet:: docs/snippets/ov_network_state_intro.cpp
+      .. doxygensnippet:: docs/snippets/ov_model_state_intro.cpp
          :language: cpp
          :fragment: [ov:low_latency_2]

 @endsphinxdirective

 4. Use state API.
-See sections [OpenVINO state API](#openvino-state-api), [Example of stateful network inference](#example-of-stateful-network-inference).
+See sections [OpenVINO state API](#openvino-state-api), [Example of stateful model inference](#example-of-stateful-model-inference).

 ### Known Limitations
-1. Unable to execute [Reshape](ShapeInference.md) to change the number iterations of TensorIterator/Loop layers to apply the transformation correctly due to hardcoded values of shapes somewhere in the network.
+1. Unable to execute [Reshape](ShapeInference.md) to change the number iterations of TensorIterator/Loop layers to apply the transformation correctly due to hardcoded values of shapes somewhere in the model.

-   The only way you can change the number iterations of TensorIterator/Loop layer is to use the Reshape feature, but networks can be non-reshapable, the most common reason is that the value of shapes is hardcoded in a constant somewhere in the network.
+   The only way you can change the number iterations of TensorIterator/Loop layer is to use the Reshape feature, but models can be non-reshapable, the most common reason is that the value of shapes is hardcoded in a constant somewhere in the model.

    ![low_latency_limitation_2](./img/low_latency_limitation_2.png)